nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_ARRAY_METHODS.md

 const words = ["The", "early", "bird", "might", "get", "the", "worm", "but", "the", "second", "mouse", "gets", "the", "cheese"]
 ```

-## More Practice: Trimming the Fat
+## More Practice: Spam, Spam, Spam, Spam

 You have been tasked with building a list of email addresses for all of our customers, so we can spam them with email about Miffles the Vampire Weiner Dog.

+1. Create a new project in `workspace`.
+1. In your JavaScript file, define a variable named `customers`.
-Copy the contents of the [customers.json](./data/customers.json) file into a local project.
+1. Copy the contents of the [customers.json](./data/customers.json) and make that object the value of `customers`.

-From that object extract just the customers' email addresses and store them in a new array
+From that object extract just the customers' email addresses and store them in a new array.
+You will need to use methods such as `map()`, `forEach()` and/or `concat()` to accomplish this.

 ## Challenge: Chaining Methods